Azure/Industrial-IoT/docs/deploy/howto-deploy-all-in-one.md

    ./deploy -authTenantId <NEW_AAD_TENANT_ID>`
    ```

-Option 2: Ask your AAD admin to grant tenant-wide admin consent for your application, there might be a process or tool for this in your enterprise environment
+**Option 2**: Ask your AAD admin to grant tenant-wide admin consent for your application, there might be a process or tool for this in your enterprise environment

-Option 3: An AAD admin can create the AAD applications for you.
+**Option 3**: An AAD admin can create the AAD applications for you.
 The `deploy/scripts` folder contains the `aad-register.ps1` script to perform the AAD registration separately from the deployment.
 The output of the script is a file containing the relevant information to be used as part of deployment and must be passed to the `deploy.ps1` script in the same folder using the `-aadConfig` argument.

    ```pwsh
    cd deploy/scripts